MathieuRodri/Chatbot/README.md

 - Upload a PDF and interact with the chatbot to get responses based on the PDF content.

 ## Contribution
 Developed by Mathieu RODRIGUES, a passionate student specializing in Computer Vision and Machine Learning.
-Contributions and suggestions are welcome.

 ## Contact
 GitHub: [MathieuRodri](https://github.com/MathieuRodri)

-For detailed instructions and project specifications, refer to the provided [PDF document](/mnt/data/Développement%20d'un%20Chatbot%20avec%20Contenus%20de%20Livres%20PDF.pdf).